Stephen R. Bissette

-Biography

-Early work and education
+Early life

-Bissette was born and raised in Vermont, where he still lives, and was raised Catholic.
+Bissette was born and raised in Vermont, and was raised Catholic.

+Career

+Early work

 Shortly after the publication of his first work, Abyss (1976), Bissette enrolled in the first class of The Kubert School.
 Before his first year was completed, his work was being published professionally in the pages of Sojourn, Sgt.
 Rock, and Heavy Metal.
 In 1978, Bissette was among the Kubert School's first graduating class, along with classmates Rick Veitch, Tom Yeates, and others.

 While still enrolled at The Kubert School, Bissette executed the logo for early New Jersey synth-pop band WKGB and drew the cover for the band's 1979 single "Non-Stop/Ultramarine" on Fetish Records (UK Fetish 002).

 His early work appeared in the pages of Heavy Metal, Epic Illustrated, Bizarre Adventures, Scholastic Corporation's Weird Worlds and Bananas illustrating stories written by Goosebumps founder and author R. L. Stine, and he worked with Rick Veitch on the graphic novelization of Steven Spielberg's motion picture 1941.